stonepros/stone/doc/install/mirrors.rst

 Mirroring
 =========

-You can easily mirror Ceph yourself using a Bash script and rsync.
+You can easily mirror Stone yourself using a Bash script and rsync.
 A easy to use script can be found at `Github`_.

-When mirroring Ceph, please keep the following guidelines in mind:
+When mirroring Stone, please keep the following guidelines in mind:

 - Choose a mirror close to you
 - Do not sync in a interval shorter than 3 hours